-You are required to view (online) two readings by prose writers presented on the SJSU campus or elsewhere.
-Bay Area readings are listed on litseen and in the Sunday editions of the San Jose Mercury News and San Francisco Chronicle, and in Metro.
-After attending each reading, you will write a brief response (1-2 pages).
+You are required to view/attend four readings by poets or prose writers.
+The Bay Area is one of the world's great literary regions, where seven days a week one can view/attend a reading by a renowned writer at a bookstore, college, community center, or library.
+Readings are listed on litseen and in the Sunday editions of the San Jose Mercury News and San Francisco Chronicle, and in Metro.
 Readings and writer talks the world over are now available to us 24/7 via Zoom.
-In your response paper, you may respond to any aspect of the reading, for example the speaker, the venue, the material performed, or the Q&A with the audience.
-These two assignments will go toward your participation grade; completion is mandatory to passing the course.
+In your response papers, you may respond to any aspect of the reading, for example the speaker, the venue, the material performed, or the Q&A with the audience.